Mortgage

 3. Down payment

-FICO Score rangeAPRMonthly payment (principal and interest)
+FICO credit score rangeAPRMonthly payment (principal and interest)

-The main takeaway here is that your credit card debt isn’t isolated as a major component on your mortgage application; rather, it’s one of several key factors lenders consider.
+The main takeaway here is that your credit card debt isn’t isolated as a major component of your mortgage application; rather, it’s one of several key factors lenders consider.
 How that debt relates to your income, along with your credit score, is what lenders care about.

 loading image

 If you meet other minimum mortgage requirements for your chosen loan type, you can buy a house with credit card debt.
-But you should keep the following tips in mind to stay on track for a loan approval.
+Still, you should keep the following tips in mind to stay on track for a loan approval.

 1. Review your credit report